NorCal Membership

 APPLICATION PROCESS

-- Submit an online application and the required documents
+- Submit an online application and the required documentation.

-- Applicant presentations at Regional RAC meetings (DOC and preferably President must attend)
+- Applicant presentations at Regional RAC meetings (DOC and preferably the President must attend).

 EVALUATION CRITERIA

-- Professionalism and ethical standards in all areas: coaching, administration, sportsmanship, and referee relations.
+- Professionalism and ethics across coaching, administration, sportsmanship, and referee relations.

 - Must have a minimum USSF D License or equivalent.